bobbyy16/Hyper-List/manual-testing.md

 - Companies Page (/companies)
 - Docs Page (/docs)

+## Software Testing Life Cycle (STLC)

+The manual testing process follows the stages of the STLC:

+### 1. Requirement Analysis

+Understanding the functionality of the India Companies Directory website and identifying testable requirements for each page.

+### 2. Test Planning

+Test cases are planned for the following:

+- Home Page functionality verification
+- Search and display features on the Companies Page
+- Content and navigation accuracy on the Docs Page

+### 3. Test Case Development

+Test cases for each page are detailed below.

+### 4. Test Environment Setup

+- **Browser**: Specify browser and version
+- **Operating System**: Specify OS
+- **Screen Resolution**: Specify resolution
+- Test environment will include mock data for companies.

+### 5. Test Execution

+Each test case will be executed, and results will be documented in a predefined template.

+### 6. Test Closure

+After execution, results and defect logs will be reviewed and finalized.

+---

 ## Test Cases

-### Home Page
+### Home Page (/)

 #### 1. Homepage Title and Subtitle Verification

-**Objective**: Verify that the homepage displays the correct title and subtitle.
+- **Objective**: Verify that the homepage displays the correct title and subtitle.

-**Test Steps**:
+- **Test Steps**:

-1. Navigate to the Home Page
+  1. Navigate to the Home Page.
-2. Locate the element with class `.hero-title`
+  2. Locate the element with class `.hero-title`.
-3. Locate the element with class `.hero-subtitle`
+  3. Locate the element with class `.hero-subtitle`.

-**Expected Results**:
+- **Expected Results**:

-- Title should display: "Find Companies in India"
+  - Title displays: "Find Companies in India".
-- Subtitle should display: "Explore the comprehensive database of companies across various regions in India on our website, connecting you to the diverse business landscape of the nation."
+  - Subtitle displays: "Explore the comprehensive database of companies across various regions in India on our website, connecting you to the diverse business landscape of the nation."
-- Both elements should be clearly visible on the page
+  - Both elements are clearly visible.

 #### 2. Companies Page Button Navigation

-**Objective**: Verify that the button on the homepage correctly links to the /companies page.
+- **Objective**: Verify that the button on the homepage correctly links to the /companies page.

-**Test Steps**:
+- **Test Steps**:

-1. Navigate to the Home Page
+  1. Navigate to the Home Page.
-2. Locate the button with class `.orange-button`
+  2. Locate the button with class `.orange-button`.
-3. Inspect the href attribute
+  3. Inspect the `href` attribute.
+  4. Click the button.

-**Expected Results**:
+- **Expected Results**:

-- Button should have href="/companies"
+  - Button has `href="/companies"`.
-- Clicking the button should navigate to the Companies page
+  - Clicking the button navigates to the Companies page.

 #### 3. "Why Should We Use This?"
 Section Verification

-**Objective**: Verify the content and structure of the "Why Should We Use This?" section.
+- **Objective**: Verify the content and structure of the "Why Should We Use This?" section.

-**Test Steps**:
+- **Test Steps**:

-1. Locate section with class `.why-should-we-do-this`
+  1. Locate the section with class `.why-should-we-do-this`.
-2. Check section title and description
+  2. Check section title and description.
-3. Verify benefits list
+  3. Verify benefits list.

-**Expected Results**:
+- **Expected Results**:

-- Section title should be "Why Should We Use This?"
+  - Title: "Why Should We Use This?".
-- Description should read: "It offers a comprehensive and user-friendly platform to explore companies in India."
+  - Description: "It offers a comprehensive and user-friendly platform to explore companies in India."
-- Benefits list should contain exactly 4 items
+  - Benefits list contains exactly 4 items.
-- Three images should be present in the section
+  - Three images are present.

 #### 4. "Dear Contributors" Section Verification

-**Objective**: Verify the content and functionality of the Contributors section.
+- **Objective**: Verify the content and functionality of the Contributors section.

-**Test Steps**:
+- **Test Steps**:

-1. Locate section with class `.content-contributors`
+  1. Locate the section with class `.content-contributors`.
-2. Verify section content
+  2. Verify the section title and description.
-3. Test GitHub button functionality
+  3. Test GitHub button functionality.

-**Expected Results**:
+- **Expected Results**:

-- Section title should be "Dear Contributors"
+  - Title: "Dear Contributors".
-- Description should read: "We know that open source projects rely on the contributions of many people, and we are grateful for your willingness to give your time and skills to this project."
+  - Description: "We know that open source projects rely on the contributions of many people, and we are grateful for your willingness to give your time and skills to this project."
-- GitHub button should link to the correct repository
+  - GitHub button links to the correct repository.
-- Images should be present in the section
+  - Images are present.

 #### 5. Footer Verification

-**Objective**: Verify footer presence and content.
+- **Objective**: Verify footer presence and content.

-**Test Steps**:
+- **Test Steps**:

-1. Scroll to bottom of page
+  1. Scroll to the bottom of the page.
-2. Check footer component
+  2. Check the footer component.

-**Expected Results**:
+- **Expected Results**:

-- Footer should be present and properly displayed
+  - Footer is present and properly displayed.

+---

-### Companies Page
+### Companies Page (/companies)

 #### 1. Search Functionality

-**Objective**: Verify search bar presence and functionality.
+- **Objective**: Verify search bar presence and functionality.

-**Test Steps**:
+- **Test Steps**:

-1. Navigate to Companies Page
+  1. Navigate to the Companies Page.
-2. Locate search bar
+  2. Locate the search bar.
-3. Test search functionality with various inputs:
+  3. Test search with inputs:
-   - Company name: "Google"
+     - Company name: "Google".
-   - Location: "Bangalore"
+     - Location: "Bangalore".
-   - Partial term: "beng"
+     - Partial term: "beng".

-**Expected Results**:
+- **Expected Results**:

-- Search bar should display placeholder: "Search companies or locations..."
+  - Placeholder displays: "Search companies or locations...".
-- "Google" search should show only Google's company card
+  - "Google" shows only Google's company card.
-- "Bangalore" search should show only companies in Bangalore
+  - "Bangalore" shows companies in Bangalore.
-- "beng" search should display exactly 4 company cards
+  - "beng" displays exactly 4 company cards.

 #### 2. Company Cards Display

-**Objective**: Verify company card content and functionality.
+- **Objective**: Verify company card content and functionality.

-**Test Steps**:
+- **Test Steps**:

-1. Check initial company cards display
+  1. Check initial company card display.
   2. Verify card components:
-   - Company image
+     - Company image.
-   - Company name (h3 element)
+     - Company name (h3 element).
-   - Description (p element)
+     - Description (p element).
-   - External links
+     - External links.
-3. Test external links functionality
+  3. Test external links.

-**Expected Results**:
+- **Expected Results**:

-- At least one company card should be visible initially
+  - At least one company card is visible initially.
-- Each card should contain all required elements
+  - Each card contains all required elements.
-- External links should open in new tabs
+  - Links open in new tabs and have valid URLs.
-- Links should have valid URLs

 #### 3. Search Reset Functionality

-**Objective**: Verify search clearing behavior.
+- **Objective**: Verify search clearing behavior.

-**Test Steps**:
+- **Test Steps**:

-1. Enter search term
+  1. Enter a search term.
-2. Clear search bar
+  2. Clear the search bar.
-3. Check company cards display
+  3. Check company cards display.

-**Expected Results**:
+- **Expected Results**:

-- Clearing search should restore all company cards
+  - Clearing the search restores all company cards.
-- Original card layout should be maintained
+  - Original layout is maintained.

+---

-### Docs Page
+### Docs Page (/docs)

 #### 1. Page Structure Verification

-**Objective**: Verify basic page structure and navigation elements.
+- **Objective**: Verify basic page structure and navigation elements.

-**Test Steps**:
+- **Test Steps**:

-1. Navigate to Docs Page
+  1. Navigate to the Docs Page.
-2. Check for Navbar and Footer
+  2. Check for Navbar and Footer.
-3. Verify main documentation header
+  3. Verify the main documentation header.

-**Expected Results**:
+- **Expected Results**:

-- Navbar and Footer should be present
+  - Navbar and Footer are present.
-- Main header should display "Documentation:"
+  - Header displays: "Documentation:".

 #### 2. Content Sections Verification

-**Objective**: Verify presence and accuracy of documentation sections.
+- **Objective**: Verify presence and accuracy of documentation sections.

-**Test Steps**:
+- **Test Steps**:

-1. Check "Getting Started" section
+  1. Check the "Getting Started" section.
-2. Verify "Usage" section
+  2. Verify the "Usage" section.
-3. Review "Contributing" section
+  3. Review the "Contributing" section.

-**Expected Results**:
+- **Expected Results**:

-- "Getting Started" should contain 6 steps
+  - "Getting Started" contains 6 steps.
-- "Usage" section should have 2 examples
+  - "Usage" section has 2 examples.
-- "Contributing" section should list 7 steps
+  - "Contributing" section lists 7 steps.

 #### 3. Code Snippets Verification

-**Objective**: Verify presence and accuracy of code examples.
+- **Objective**: Verify presence and accuracy of code examples.

-**Test Steps**:
+- **Test Steps**:

-1. Locate all code snippets
+  1. Locate all code snippets.
-2. Verify the following commands are present:
+  2. Verify commands:
      - `npm install -g pnpm`
      - `git clone git@github.com`
      - `pnpm install`
      - `pnpm run dev`
      - `git commit -m "your commit message"`

-**Expected Results**:
+- **Expected Results**:

-- All code snippets should be properly formatted
+  - Snippets are properly formatted.
-- Commands should be accurate and complete
+  - Commands are accurate and complete.

+---

 ## Test Execution

-### Test Environment

-- Browser: [Specify browser and version]
-- Operating System: [Specify OS]
-- Screen Resolution: [Specify resolution]

-### Test Results Template

-For each test case, record:

-- Status: [Pass/Fail]
-- Date Tested: [DD/MM/YYYY]
-- Tester: [Name]
-- Comments: [Any observations or issues]
-- Screenshots: [If applicable]

-### Defect Reporting

-For failed test cases, document:

-1. Test Case Reference
-2. Description of Issue
-3. Steps to Reproduce
-4. Expected vs Actual Result
-5. Screenshots/Videos
-6. Environment Details
-7. Severity Level
-8. Additional Notes
+After all test case execution, there is no bugs found